microsoft/Olive/examples/quantization_aware_training/bert_qat_customized_train_loop_cpu/README.md

 # BERT optimization with QAT Customized Training Loop on CPU
-This folder contains a sample usecase of Olive using quantizaiton aware traning, Onnx conversion, ONNX Runtime transformers optimization, ONNX Runtime performance tuning.
+This folder contains a sample use case of Olive using quantization aware training, Onnx conversion, ONNX Runtime transformers optimization, ONNX Runtime performance tuning.

 Performs optimization pipeline: